tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-17-influence-in-workplace-part1.md

 ---
-title: "Part 1: Introduction to web influencers"
+title: "Part 1: Introduction to influence on the web"
 permalink: /web-and-workplace-influence/part1-introduction-to-influencers.html
 categories:
 - technical-writing